Student Complaint Policy and Resolution Process

 Other Resources Related to Complaints

-• The Ombudsperson - The ombudsperson is a university employee appointed by the President to work with students, faculty, and staff to explore and assist them in determining options to help resolve conflicts, issues, or concerns and to bring any systemic concerns to the attention of Florida Tech for resolution.
-The ombudsperson can be contacted by email to ombuds@fit.edu or by phone at (321) 309-3038.
+The Ombuds Office - The Ombuds Office are university employees appointed by the President to work with students, faculty, and staff to explore and assist them in determining options to help resolve conflicts, issues, or concerns and to bring any systemic concerns to the attention of Florida Tech for resolution.
+The Student Ombuds can be contacted by email to: ombuds@fit.edu or by phone at (321) 309-3038.
+The Staff Ombuds can be contacted by email to: staffombuds@fit.edu.

 (850) 245-0427

 Florida Tech is a member of NC-SARA, the National Council for State Authorization Reciprocity Agreements, through the Florida Postsecondary Reciprocal Distance Education Coordinating Council.
-Online and distance education students who have completed the internal institutional grievance process and the applicable state grievance process may appeal non-instructional complaints to the FL-SARA PRDEC Council.
+Online and distance education students who have 1) completed the internal institutional grievance process (addressed herein), and 2) completed the applicable state grievance process may appeal non-instructional complaints to the FL-SARA PRDEC Council.
 For additional information on the complaint process, visit FL-SARA Complaint Process.

 Southern Association of Colleges and Schools (SACS) Commission on Colleges

-Florida Institute of Technology is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, educational specialist, and doctorate degrees.
+Florida Institute of Technology is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, master’s, educational specialist, and doctorate degrees.
 Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
-Questions about the accreditation of Florida Institute of Technology may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).
+Questions about the accreditation of the Florida Institute of Technology may be submitted via information available on SACSCOC’s website (www.sacscoc.org) or directed in writing to:

-The commission requests they are contacted only if there is evidence that appears to support an institution’s significant noncompliance with a requirement or standard.
+The commission requests that they only be contacted if there is evidence that appears to support an institution’s significant noncompliance with a requirement or standard.

 Definitions